-Most levee failures in the Delta been almost 160 levee failures, and 140 are projected to occur in the improvements occur in the Delta.9
+Most levee failures in the Delta have occurred due to high water conditions related to winter storms.
+Over the last 100 years there have been almost 160 levee failures, and 140 are projected to occur in the next 100 years unless significant improvements occur in the Delta.